pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 Check workload status with the `tanzu apps workload get` and `tanzu apps workload tail` commands.

-Use `tanzu apps workload get` to see the workload specification, the resources attached to it, their status and any associated high-level error messages (should they exist).
+Use `tanzu apps workload get` to see the workload specification, the resources attached to it, their status and any associated high-level error messages (if they exist).

 Use `tanzu apps workload tail` to see testing, scanning, build, configuration, deployment, and runtime logs associated with a workload and its progression through the supply chain.